Euro Gets Stronger Against The Dollar

 In the first quarter of 2017, the eurozone grew at an annualized pace of 1.8 percent.
 The United States posted only a 0.7 percent annualized rate of growth.

-Year-over-year, the United States grew at a 1.9 percent rate of growth, something not too much different from the eurozone, but from the short-run data it appears as if the eurozone is picking up speed while the US is decelerating.
+Year over year, the United States grew at a 1.9 percent rate of growth, something not too much different from the eurozone, but from the short-run data, it appears as if the eurozone is picking up speed while the US is decelerating.

 Furthermore, it appears as if the political climate is getting better in Europe.
 The centrist candidate for the presidency of France, Emmanuel Macron, is moving ahead of his populist opponent, Marine Le Pen, and this seems to be casting a positive frame over investor psychology.
 After winning the presidential debate last evening, Mr. Macron seems to be heading for an easy victory in Sunday's voting.

-As a consequence of these bits of information, the value of the Euro is rising against the US dollar.
+As a consequence of these bits of information, the value of the euro is rising against the US dollar.

-Thursday morning it took more than $1.0930 to buy one Euro.
+Thursday morning, it took more than $1.0930 to buy one euro.

-On April 10, 2017, one Euro cost just a little under $1.0600.
+On April 10, 2017, one euro cost just a little under $1.0600.

 The information on the European economy and the possibility that Mr. Macron would win the French election were not the only things that have changed.
 On April 10, 2017, President Trump blasted the value of the dollar once again saying its value was much too high.
 This probably had some effect, although maybe not too much as his Treasury Secretary, Steven Mnuchin, was talking at the same time about the dollar not being overvalued.